adamhsparks/GSODR.data/README.md

 Depends: R (>= 3.2.0)
 Depends: [GSODR](https://cran.r-project.org/package=GSODR)

-Six data frames of climate data are provided from various sources for GSOD station locations and can be joined with data provided by the `GSODR` package using the `STNID` column.
+Six data frames of climate data are provided from various sources for GSOD station locations and can be joined with data provided by the _GSODRdata_ package using the `STNID` column.

   * **CHELSA** - [Climatic surfaces at 1 km resolution](http://chelsa-climate.org)
-  is based on a quasi-mechanistic statistical downscaling of the ERA interim global circulation model (Karger *et al.* 2016).
+  is based on a quasi-mechanistic statistical down scaling of the ERA interim global circulation model (Karger *et al.* 2016).
 ESA's CCI-LC cloud probability monthly averages are based on the MODIS snow products (MOD10A2).

   * **CRU_CL_2** - The [CRU CL v.
 2.0 data-set](https://crudata.uea.ac.uk/~timm/grid/CRU_CL_2_0.html)
   (New *et al.* 2002) comprises monthly grids of observed mean climate from 1961-1990, and covering the global land surface at a 10 minute spatial resolution.
 There are eight climatic variables available, and also the elevations on the grid: diurnal temperature range, precipitation, mean temperature, wet-day frequency, frost-day frequency, relative humidity, sunshine, and wind-speed.
 In addition minimum and maximum temperature may be deduced from mean temperature and diurnal temperature range (see [FAQ](https://crudata.uea.ac.uk/~timm/grid/faq.html)).

   * **ESACCI** - ESA's CCI-LC snow cover probability